-1. Create a home-directory-roaming file system, and then set the system to not use the function for automatically creating a home directory to create a file share.

-When a file share is created by using the GUI, the function for automatically creating a home directory is enabled by default.
-Use the cifsedit command to disable the function.

-- 2. Ask a CIFS administrator to manually create a home directory for each end user directly under the mount point of the file system created in step 1. - 3.
-Tell the end user to assign a network drive to the share created in step 1 before access the share. - Confirm that the migration task for the file system created by using the GUI in step 1 completed successfully.
-Do not create a home directory for the same and user on another HDI
+- 1. Create a home-directory-roaming file system, and then set the system to not use the function for automatically creating a home directory to create a file share. - When a file share is created by using the GUI, the function for automatically creating a home directory is enabled by default.
+Use the cifsedit command to disable the function. - 2.
+Ask a CIFS administrator to manually create a home directory for each end user directly under the mount point of the file system created in step 1. - 3.
+Tell the end user to assign a network drive to the share created in step 1 before access the share. - 4.
+Confirm that the migration task for the file system created by using the GUI in step 1 completed successfully. - Do not create a home directory for the same end user on another HDI until the migration completes. - 5.
+The HDI system administrator in step 1 asks the other HDI system administrator to create a home-directory-roaming file system.
+At this time, provide the following information: